safesoftware/fme-CityJSON/README.md

 ### Reader

-+ SemanticSurface hierarchies (children, parent) are not supported
++ SemanticSurface hierarchies (children, parent) are not supported yet

-+ MultiGeometries are not supported
++ MultiGeometries are not supported yet

-+ Appearances (textures, materials) are not supported
++ Appearances (textures, materials) are not supported yet

-+ Extenstions are not supported
++ Extenstions are not supported yet

 \**not supported* means in this case that the property is ignored when reading the file, but doesn't break the process